 TOME Records (record shop) is open for business Monday to Saturday 12 – 7 and Sunday 12 – 6.

 We have a licensed bar which we open during events.
-Please note our licensing restrictions dictate we can only serve alcohol after 6pm but have a well-stocked bar of non-alcoholic beverages that can be purchased throughout.
+Please note our licensing restrictions dictate we can only serve alcohol after 6pm but have a well-stocked bar of non-alcoholic beverages, tea, coffee and vegan snacks can be purchased throughout.

-Q: What’s this membership stuff and how does it all work?
+Q: What is DIY Space For London membership and how does it all work?

 A: To use DSFL, you sign up as a member, which means everyone can help make decisions on how the space is run.
 Membership costs £2 for a year and takes 48 hours to take effect.
-You can sign up and pay online or at the space.
+You can sign up and pay online using the ‘Join’ tab on the menu above.
 If someone comes to a gig and is not signed up, they can sign in as a guest.
-Members can have unlimited guests but are responsible for their guests during the event.
-For daytime events where there is no bar or live music, events can be open to the public with no need to sign in.
-If your event has either, we will need to run a membership desk for you.
+Members can bring multiple guests but are responsible for their guests during the event.
+Please sign in at the membership desk when you arrive.

 Q: I’m in a band and I want to play at DSFL, will you put us on?

 A: Unfortunately we don’t put on ‘in-house’ gigs as DIY Space For London, but members who are promoters are very welcome to – if you want put on a gig for your own band you are welcome!
 If you’re looking for someone to put your band on there’s a great list of DIY promoters in London here: https://diypunkdatabase.neocities.org/promoters.html

 A: Legal capacity for events is 160.
 If you are running an event please only sell a maximum of 160 tickets.